 11.6.
 We may vary these Terms and the Contract, only where you and we have both agreed to the variation of these Terms or the Contract in writing.

 11.7.
 Which laws apply to this Contract and where you may bring legal proceedings.
 These Terms are governed by English law and you can bring legal proceedings in respect of the Services and the Contract in the English courts.
 If you live do not live in England, you can bring legal proceedings in respect of the Services and the Contract in the courts of your home jurisdiction.

 11.8.
-The Legal Ombudsman Service.
-If you are not happy with the Services or how we have handled any complaint, you can submit a complaint to the Legal Ombudsman Service.
-For further information, please visit www.legalombudsman.org.uk.
+The Financial Ombudsman Service.
+If you are not happy with the Services or how we have handled any complaint, you can submit a complaint to the Financial Ombudsman Service.
+For further information, please visit www.financial-ombudsman.org.uk/contact/index.html.